bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsBallastTrack_3GWQlZqZbCOhyZObZZzqs$/Documentation.md

-Indicate if the track is using ballast.
+Indicates if the track is using ballast.